Christmas is a time when all of our hearts are warmed with thoughts of presents, decorations, great food and happy times.

 Save The Children is one of the world’s biggest children’s charities, offering global support to kids in need.
 This year’s Christmas Jumper Day will take place on Friday 13th December, and taking part is as easy as it sounds!
 Just ask everyone at work to don a festive woollie and donate £2 to this incredible cause.
 You can sign up for a fundraising package if you want some extra help to organise it.

-However you choose to do it, we really hope you and your family enjoy the gift of giving back this Christmas.
+However you choose to do it, we really hope you and your family enjoy the gift of giving back this Christmas with these charitable Christmas gifts.